ryanRfox/bitshares-core/worker-proposals/core_team-budget-2018.md

 BitShares Core Team Member 'Contract Work' Guidance:
 ====================================================

 This section is to be considered guidance, not a legal statement.
-The BitShares Decentralized Autonomous Community (BitShares DAC) 'owns' the funds collected by this Budget Worker and are made available as compensation to individuals performing 'contract worker' as described elsewhere in this document.
+The BitShares Decentralized Autonomous Community (BitShares DAC) 'owns' the funds collected by this Budget Worker and are issued as compensation to individuals performing 'contract work' as described elsewhere in this document.
 Effort contributed by individuals is considered 'at-will' as no formal 'employment contract' is able to be formed between BitShares DAC and the 'contract worker' at this time.
 Neither the BitShares Blockchain Foundation (BBF) nor the BitShares Committee or any individuals serving those entities are considered 'employers' of any 'contract worker'.
-No BitShares Core Team Member or Role is considered the 'boss' or an 'employer' of any individual.
+No BitShares Core Team Member or Role is considered the 'manager' or an 'employer' of any individual.
 Any compensation received from the BitShares DEX is likely considered 'earned income' and may be subject to tax reporting by the recipient.
-The BitShares DAC, BBF, BitShares Committee, Coordinator, nor any Core Team Member will not prepare nor issue tax documents to any entity.
+The BitShares DAC, BBF, BitShares Committee, Coordinator, or any Core Team Member will neither prepare nor issue tax documents to any entity.
 All effort performed is a 'work for hire' contribution to the BitShares DAC adhering to its MIT license.

 Each Core Team Member is encouraged to contribute no more hours than is customary in their jurisdiction for 'full time equivalent' work, as the role is considered 'exempt' from overtime compensation.
 A goal is to provide the equivalent of an annual salaried position with two weeks holiday.
 To accommodate this, the equivalent of 40 hours of base pay will be remitted to the Core Team Member upon accumulating 1000 hours within a rolling 12-month period, thus resetting both counters.
 National and religious observances are also important to a healthy work/life balance.
 Up to ten 8-hour observance days are paid per calendar year, prorated to the rate and average working days in the week before and after the week containing the observance day.